 The potential for multimodal trip-planning integration is not yet fully realized.
 Users usually must have separate accounts and keep track of various fare-payment systems as they move from one transportation mode to another.
-As TransLoc's Uber integration stands now, users are directed from the TransLoc app to the Uber app to make their trip reservations, and they pay for Uber's service through a separate Uber account.
-TransLoc and Uber are working to streamline this process, with a longer-term vision to make it possible for riders to plan their transit trips and reserve an Uber ride that will meet them, for example, at their bus stop, ready to shuttle them the last mile to their final destination.
+TransLoc's Uber integration advanced the state of practice by enabling users to make reservations and pay for their trip without leaving the TransLoc trip-planner.
+TransLoc and Uber are working to further streamline this process, with a longer-term vision to make it possible for riders to plan their transit trips and reserve an Uber ride that will meet them, for example, at their bus stop, ready to shuttle them the last mile to their final destination.

 This partnership leveraged existing contractual relationships between TransLoc and the transit agencies in Memphis and Raleigh.
 The agencies did not have to do anything different operationally, nor did they have to procure new services.
 TransLoc, like other trip-planning app developers, plans to incorporate more transportation providers into its multimodal trip-planning app, and the transit agencies with whom they work stand to benefit.
-MATA and GoTriangle did not need to make operational changes or procure any new services to benefit from TransLoc's relationship with Uber